JeanPaulLucien/element-web/README.md

 # Getting Started

-The easiest way to test Element is to just use the hosted copy at <https://app.element.io>.
-The `develop` branch is continuously deployed to <https://develop.element.io>
-for those who like living dangerously.

 To host your own copy of Element, the quickest bet is to use a pre-built released version of Element: